alkalaji/airbnb-seattle-analysis/README.md

 - __Calendar__, including listing id and the price and availability for that day

 ## Requirements
+The data must be downloaded as mentioned above.

 No special packages are required to run this notebook.
 This project makes use of the following common packages:
 - pandas
 - numpy